 Cuba, Iceland, and Japan are currently very popular—and, consequently, very expensive, if you want to do them right.
 One way to save is via one of these under-the-radar sailings:

 Iceland: A lot of cruises touch on Iceland these days, but Lindblad Expeditions is doing something different: a full circumnavigation aboard the National Geographic Orion.
-The ten-day trip isn’t cheap (it starts at $9,130 per person), but “it’s really an immersive experience of the whole country,” notes Mary Jean Tully, one of Wendy’s Trusted Travel Experts for cruises, “and the guides are excellent.”
-Reach out to Mary Jean Tully for insider advice and benefits.
+The ten-day trip isn’t cheap (it starts at $9,130 per person), but it’s a relatively immersive experience of the whole country.

 Cruises that open up remote, hard-to-access regions: